 Israeli culture is a charming blend of religious and secular.
 Public buses pause service during Shabbat, the Jewish day of rest.
 But you can still find the yellow monit sherut driving along the main streets each Friday and Saturday.
 Even the most adamant atheists are sure to spend Friday night dinners breaking bread with their families.
 And then they’ll be hauling home tupperware containers of Ima’s home cooking to get them through the next week.
 And don’t let them know you’re free next Friday unless you plan on heading to dinner with strangers!

-But it’s not only Jews who rest of Shabbat.
+But it’s not only Jews who rest on Shabbat.
 Many Arab-owned businesses stay open on Shabbat in Tel Aviv and around the country.
 The Muslim day of rest is Friday, and you’ll often see families barbecuing at the beaches and parks.
 And don’t think you’ll find a city where the call to prayer won’t be heard echoing through the air.
 One thing is for sure – no matter your religion or level of observance, Israel has a place for you.

 Hospitality